Seattle Public Schools, 1862-2023: B. F. Day Elementary School

 See Additional Media

-An end to this shuffling of school children from one site to another came in 1891 when Day and his wife Francis R. Day donated a large section of land to the Seattle School District, contingent on the new building costing at least $25,000.
+An end to this shuffling of school children from one site to another came in 1891 when Benjamin Franklin Day and his wife Francis R. Day donated a large section of land to the Seattle School District, contingent on the new building costing at least $25,000.
 The Days owned a 160-acre farm on the hill above the developing community.
-The school board hired architect John Parkinson to design Fremont's new school.
-The main entrance of the two-story brick structure with Colonial Revival styling, faced south.
-As a token of appreciation, the school board named the new school Day School, "after the donors."
+The school board hired architect John Parkinson to design Fremont’s new school.
+The main entrance of the two-story brick structure with Colonial Revival styling faced south.
+As a token of appreciation, the board named the new school Day School after the donors.
 The name was later shifted to B. F. Day School to avoid confusion that "Day" specified when class sessions were held.

-For the next 20 years, Day's enrollment was consistently high, close to 1,000 students.
-Pre-vocational classes were added for boys.
+For the next 20 years, Day’s enrollment was consistently high, close to 1,000 students.
+By 1940, pre-vocational classes were added for boys.
 During World War II, boys at Day took Home Economics to train them for helping at home as many mothers were working in wartime industries.
+In September 1946, this Boys’ Prevocational program moved from Day to Pacific.

-The Orca alternative program moved to Day from Allen in September 1981.
-Orca's program integrates different ages and emphasizes performing arts, fine arts, and environmental education.
-From 1978 to 1986, the regular program served K, 3-5 as part of a triad with Gatzert and McDonald.
-Orca's alternative program was K-5.
+The Orca alternative program moved to Day from Allen in September 1981 after Allen closed as a school.
+Orca’s program integrated different ages and emphasized performing arts, fine arts, and environmental education, and served grades K-5.
+From 1978 to 1986, the regular program served K, 3-5 in a triad with Gatzert and Whittier as part of the district’s desegregation plan.

 Location: 3921 Linden Avenue N